 Full contour or partial veneers

-First, do you want full-contour or partial veneers?
+Firstly, do you want full-contour or partial veneers?
 Full-contour covers the entire tooth surface, while partial only covers a portion of it—and this can make a big difference in price!

 Full-contour veneers tend to cost more than partial because they require more time and labour from the dentist—they need to be made from a casting taken of your teeth in order to get an accurate fit.

-Second, what kind of material would you like?
+Secondly, what kind of material would you like?
 There are three types that are popular: porcelain, ceramic, and composite (which are actually made out of acrylic resin mixed with glass particles).

 Porcelain is strong but can chip easily if dropped or cracked by accident.
 Ceramic is less expensive than porcelain but wears out faster due to its softer material composition.